 We manufacture our da Vinci Surgical Systems at our facility in Sunnyvale, California.
-We manufacture our EndoWrist instruments at our Sunnyvale facility and at our Mexicali, Mexico facility.
-We began production in Mexicali in July 2008.
+We manufacture our EndoWrist instruments at our Sunnyvale facility and Mexicali, Mexico facility.

 We purchase both custom and off-the-shelf components from a large number of suppliers and subject them to stringent quality specifications and processes.
 Some of the components necessary for the assembly of our products are currently provided to us by sole-sourced suppliers (the only recognized supply source available to us) or single-sourced suppliers (the only approved supply source for us among other sources).
 We purchase the majority of our components and major assemblies through purchase orders rather than long-term supply agreements and generally do not maintain large volumes of finished goods.